LinHuican/stereo_dso_ros/README.md

 # 3 Others

-If you have any trouble installing or running STEREO DSO ROS, contact the authors.
+If you have any trouble installing or running STEREO DSO ROS, contact the authors(huicanlin@gmail.com).

 # 4 License